Know-Your-Pool- Home

 -Sodium Bisulfate is commonly known as pH Decreaser, but when used in larger quantities, it makes an effective chemical in controlling Total Alkalinity as well.

 -Muriatic acid is a popular chemical used to lower Total Alkalinity.
 It is a dangerous chemical if mishandled, and should be used with caution.
 If handled properly and used properly, it makes sense economically.
-It takes less muriatic acid per volume of pool water to adjust pH and Alkalinity than it does sodium bisulfate (pH Reducer).
+It takes less muriatic acid per volume of pool water to adjust pH and Alkalinity than it does sodium bisulfate (pH Reducer). -Available in liquid form (muriatic acid) and powder form(sodium bisulfate).
+Consult your local pool dealer for information if you are looking for alternatives that are effective and even safer to use.

 -These are strong acids.
 Use extreme caution when using these pool chemicals and as with any pool chemicals, read and follow label instructions, warnings, and storage procedures.